nooneknowspeter/cpplings/README.md

 [Why Zig When There is Already C++, D, and Rust?](https://ziglang.org/learn/why_zig_rust_d_cpp/) — Another article on the benefits of Zig

 [allyourcodebase](https://github.com/allyourcodebase) - C/C++ projects built with Zig

+[clangd compiler flags](https://simonhartcher.com/posts/2025-09-08-announcing-compile-flagz/) - Make Clangd work with C++ using Zig as a build system